jethrolai/aws-es-apigateway-lambda-cloudformation/README.md

   * Another original requirement is to support 3 fields on the type in an index.
 I thought it'd be even more useful to create a generic search facade api but decouple the persistence level schema with frontend API spec and it will support all arbitrary search terms and fields.
   * The response can be further parsed and re-structured.
 The response format should rely on the actually product requirements.
   * Pretty domain name setup in Route53 is not captured in this template
+  * I am aware that S3 or other place is better for the test data instead of placing in the source code repo.
+I will come back to this later.
   * Authorization and security related resources are not set up entirely in this template.
   * There are many many other options for managing different stages or environments.
 It's not limited to the way this demo does it.
 It depends on actual requirements.
   * I experimented a few different ways of ingesting data into elasticsearch but didn't really spend a lot of time on it.
 Either elastic search's bulk api or index api approaches are slow in this demo.
 There is room for optimization.